knpuniversity/blog/README.md

 The Blerg!
 Ahem, KnpUniversity Blog
 ===================================

-This repository houses the blog content located at: https://knpuniversity.com/blog
+This repository houses the blog content located at https://knpuniversity.com/blog